 - How old is the park?
 The park was established in 1971.

 - Who owns the park?
-This park is a National Park which means that the South African Government manages it.
+This park is a State Park which means that the South African Government manages it.

 - Is it malaria free?
 Yes, the park is malaria free all year round.